Becoming a Nurse in Texas

 Renewal for Texas APRNs happens every two years.
-The fee is $115, and licensees must maintain national certification in order to keep their APRN license active for the next renewal period.
+The fee is $50, and licensees must maintain national certification in order to keep their APRN license active for the next renewal period.

 FAQs About Online Nursing Programs in Texas

-Can You Get a Nursing Degree Online in Texas?
+Can You Get a Nursing Degree Online In Texas?

 With many schools offering distance learning programs, Texas students can get a hybrid or online degree in nursing.
 While both of these program options offer online courses, each requires that nursing students complete clinical hours in-person at a hospital or other relevant healthcare setting.
 Nevertheless, online programs may be ideal for individuals who work or have other commitments, as they allow part-time and self-paced learning.

-Can You Finish an Online BSN in Two Years?
+Can You Finish an Online BSN In Two Years?

 It is possible to achieve a BSN degree in two years or less.
 For instance, some Texas schools offer accelerated nursing programs.
 Students with a non-nursing background may already meet certain prerequisites, allowing them to finish additional degree requirements in as little as 16 months.

-What Is the Fastest Way to Become a Nurse in Texas?
+What Is the Fastest Way to Become a Nurse In Texas?

 Earning a state-approved associate degree in nursing (ADN) takes roughly two years, and it's the quickest educational path to becoming a CNA, LVN, or RN in Texas.
 Depending on an individual's chosen career path, they also need to pass the relevant National Council of State Boards of Nursing exam, gain clinical experience, and apply for state licensure.
 This entire process can take two to four years — though nursing graduates should note that some employers may require a Bachelor of Science in Nursing (BSN) or a master's degree in the field for positions in administration or nurse education.